Ggrison/insightVM-API/README.md

    ```

 ### unwantedSoft.py:
-  This script defines a list of software that you don't want on your infrastructure.
+  This script defines a list of software per software that you don't want on your infrastructure.
 Edit this list as you wish, I just entered some software as example.

   **With the output of assetList.py** it will generates a JSON file that will tell you on which asset this software is present.
   I recommend that you use the softwareList.py script, review the list and copy-paste the name of software you don't want.